UCF/UCF-Announcements-Django/README.md

 `podman machine start`

+(Optional if needed)
  4. Change the Containerfile's "FROM" directive to match your architecture.

 Uncomment the relevant FROM statement at the top of the Containerfile

 5. Copy the `.env.templ` file to a file named `.env` and uncomment the ALLOWED_HOSTS and STATIC_ROOT options

-6. Build the container image
+6. Build and run the container image

-`podman build -t announcements .`

-7. Run the container

-`podman run -ti -p 8000:8000 announcements`
+`ODO_PUSH_IMAGES=false odo dev --platform=podman --port-forward=8000:8000`

 You will now be able to view the application at `0.0.0.0:8000`

-8. Make changes to the repository and repeat steps 6-8 as necessary
+7. Make changes to the repository, press `Ctrl+C` to stop Odo, and restart it with the command in step 6 to see the change.
+Repeat steps 6-7 as necessary

 ## Installation on machine without a container